JamesSullivan/openshift-mamute-quickstart/README.md

 git pull -s recursive -X theirs upstream master
 ```

-3. Read the .openshift/action_hooks/start file carefully and change as appropriate.
-Need to use a version of mamute-1.4.0.war that includes this pull request https://github.com/caelum/mamute/pull/224.
+3. Read the `.openshift/action_hooks/start` file carefully and change as appropriate, particlarly the ftp address of the mamute-1.4.0.war file that you want to use.
+The latest version of mamute-1.4.0.war includes the code needed to be able to bind to OPENSHIFT_DIY_IP.
 Then push the code to OpenShift.

 ```
 git push